Olympics-Transgender weightlifter becomes focus of inclusion vs fairness debate

 TOKYO (Reuters) – At 43, New Zealand weightlifter Laurel Hubbard is nearly twice the average age of her Tokyo 2020 competitors.
 Having shifted 285 kg in qualifying, she is also one of the strongest in the field.

-On Monday she will become the first openly transgender athlete to compete in an Olympics, and her participation has been as divisive an issue as whether the Games should have even gone ahead during a global pandemic.
+On Monday she will become the first openly transgender athlete to compete in an Olympics in a different gender category to that assigned at birth, and her participation has been as divisive an issue as whether the Games should have even gone ahead during a global pandemic.

-Hubbard was born male but changed her name eight years ago name and underwent hormone therapy to transition before resuming weightlifting, a sport she abandoned more than a decade ago.
+Hubbard was assigned male at birth but changed her name eight years ago and underwent hormone therapy to transition before resuming weightlifting, a sport she abandoned more than a decade ago.

+Another athlete who came out as transgender last year, Quinn, a member of the Canadian women’s soccer team, continues to compete in the gender category which they were assigned at birth.

 Transgender rights advocates have applauded the International Olympic Committee’s (IOC) decision to allow, under certain criteria, athletes like Hubbard who identify as women to compete in women’s events.